flexera-public/policy_templates/operational/aws/scheduled_ec2_events/README.md

-# AWS Instance Scheduled Events
+# AWS Scheduled EC2 Events

 ## What it does